Don Warns on Wrongful Adoption of Technology in Mass Media

 James Sowole in Abeokuta

-Odunlami gave the advice as part of his recommendations in the 119th inaugural lecture of the institution which he delivered entitled ‘(Re) Moving The Ancient Landmarks?
-How Technology Deconstructs The Mass Media’.
+A professor of Mass Communication at the Olabisi Onabanjo University (OOU), Ago-Iwoye, Ayodele Odunlami, gave the advice, as part of his recommendations, in the in the 119th Inaugural Lecture of the institution, which he delivered.

+The Inaugural Lecture was entitled “(Re) Moving The Ancient Landmarks?
+How Technology Deconstructs The Mass Media.”

-The lecture, which was attended by principal officers of the university, stakeholders from the academic world, students, religious and traditional institutions.
+The lecture, which was attended by principal officers of the university, stakeholders, students’ religious and traditional institutions.

-“To accomplish this goal, African media scholars need to shift African languages to the centre of learning, teaching and theorising on media.
+“To accomplish this goal of African media scholars need to shift African languages to the centre of learning, teaching and theorising on media.

-“Furthermore, government in concert with stakeholders in the mass media industry need to invest in massive digital media literacy skills to mitigate the pervasive phenomenon of fake news in the country.
+“Furthermore, government in concert with stakeholders in the mass media industry needs to invest in massive digital media literacy skills to mitigate the pervasive phenomenon of fake news in the country.

 “Similarly, new courses that address the realities of the digital age and their consequences on the emotional and mental states of the practitioners and the audiences of mass communication must be introduced in journalism curricula with emphasis on both conceptual and skills relevant to global contemporary needs.